alishafique3/ML_and_DL_Made_Easy/Deep_Learning/QLoRA/README.md

     compute_metrics=compute_metrics,
 )
 ```
-You can adjust the batch size depending on the size of the model and the GPU at your disposal (the resource tab on Colab will provide this information).
-Your goal here is to define batch sizes that maximize GPU usage without exceeding it.
+You have the flexibility to modify the batch size based on the model's size and the GPU's memory capacity.
+The objective is to set batch sizes that fully utilize the GPU's capabilities by avoiding cuda Out of memory issue.
-For the optimizer, we use the Paged Optimizer provided by QLoRA.
-Paged optimizer is a feature provided by Nvidia to move paged memory of optimizer states between the CPU and GPU.
-It is mainly used here to manage memory spikes and avoid out-of-memory errors.
+As for the optimizer, we employ the Paged Optimizer offered by QLoRA.
+This optimizer utilizes a feature provided by Nvidia to transfer paged memory of optimizer states between the CPU and GPU.
+Its primary purpose in this context is to handle memory spikes and prevent out-of-memory errors.
-Set a low learning rate because we want to stay close to the original model.
-Here we define the number of epoch to 1 but to obtain a pretty good result you should go for 3/4 epoch on your data.

 ```python
 trainer.train()
 ```